opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 Parameter | Required | Description
 :--- | :--- | :---
 `llm_question` | Yes | The question the LLM must answer.
 `llm_model` | No | Overrides the original model set in the connection in cases where you want to use a different model.
 For example, using GPT 4 instead of GPT 3.5.
+This option is required if a default model is not set during pipeline creation.
 `coversation_id` | No | Integrates conversation memory into your RAG pipeline by adding the 10 most recent conversations into the context of search query to the LLM.

 If you're LLM includes a set token limit, set the `size` field in you OpenSearch query to limit the amount of documents used in the search response.